-Rejected from BCG first round in summer, rejected from AT Kearney second round in autumn, rejected from McKinsey first round this January (I'm an engineer and thought I was good in tackling analytical tasks - but the reality is the opposite, which was represented with three rejections).
+I was rejected from BCG and McKinsey in the first round and rejected from AT Kearney in the second round.
+I’m an engineer and thought I was good in tackling analytical tasks – but the reality is the opposite, which was represented with three rejections.

-And after a month of waking up, eating, walking, jogging and sleeping with LOMS and 20+ live cases after the last rejection and all the experiences I had in my previous three attempts to get hired, I'm here with a Bain Europe offer.
+After a month of waking up, eating, walking, jogging and sleeping with LOMS and 20+ live cases after the last rejection, I am happy to report I received an offer from Bain Europe.

-I'm delighted that I knew about your materials before the New Year and purchased them more than a month prior to my last interview rounds.
-Hence I had a lot of time to practice.
+I’m delighted that I knew about your materials and purchased them more than a month prior to my last interview rounds.
+Hence, I had a lot of time to practice.

 Briefly about Bain interview format (for your information):